charlie-map/trieC/README.md

 ```C
 void *(*)(void *);
 ```
+The next function requires a way to return `NULL` when the end of the value is reached.
+So if an `int **` is used, the final position should have some way of recognizing a terminator and stopping the continuation.

 4. `-d`: A delete function.
 This goes through the trie and deletes all payloads at every level.
 This has the form:
 ```C